dhernos/wireguard_temp_access/README.md

 ## Overview

-This repository contains a Bash script that dynamically creates **temporary WireGuard clients** on a running WireGuard server.
+This repository contains a mostly preconfigured Bash script that dynamically creates **temporary WireGuard clients** on a running WireGuard server.
 Each client:

 * Gets a unique `/32` IP address in the `10.2.0.0/16` range
 * Is added live via `wg set` (no interface restart)